philpagel/ET54.py/README.md

 ### CC, CV, CR, CP

-These modes take a single parameter that defines the desired current, voltage, ...
+These modes take a single parameter that defines the desired current, voltage, resistance or power.

     # 3 A constant current
     el.ch1.CC_mode(3)